Invenio

 Invenio is a software framework for large-scale digital repositories that provides the tools for managing digital assets in an institutional repository and research data management systems.
 The software is typically used for open access repositories for scholarly and/or published digital content and as a digital library.
-It is free and open source software released under an MIT License.
+It is free and open source software released under an MIT License and freely available for download.

-Invenio is initially developed by the European Organization for Nuclear Research (CERN) with both individual and organisational external contributors and is freely available for download.
+Invenio was initially developed by the European Organization for Nuclear Research (CERN) with both individual and organisational external contributors.

 History

 Before 1 July 2006, the package was named CDSware, then renamed CDS Invenio, and now known simply as Invenio.

 Standards

 Invenio complies with standards such as the Open Archives Initiative metadata harvesting protocol (OAI-PMH) and uses JSON/JSONSchema as its underlying bibliographic format.

 Support

 The service provider TIND Technologies, an official CERN spin-off based in Norway, offers Invenio via a software-as-a-service model.
 TIND presents itself as focused on library technologies.

 Variants of Invenio are offered by TIND for library services as TIND ILS, DA, IR and RDM under a fully hosted and open-core model.